Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 ## Operations Suite

 Operations suite is a suite of tools for logging, monitoring, error reporting, debugging, tracing, and profiling.
 It is available for GCP and AWS.
 It consists of VM monitoring with agents.
 It is available for on-premises environment and offers GCP native integration.
 It can be integrated with a wide ranging library of application performance technologies.
+All GCP projects (and AWS projects too) can be linked to a single Stackdriver account.

 Monitoring collects measurements or metrics to demonstrate how system services are performing.
 It can create dashboards and charts.
 Workspaces are needed to use cloud monitoring.
 Agents are recommended to monitor VMs.
 Cloud Monitoring is available for GKE.
 Workspaces can include up to 500 policies.
 Alerts can be sent through email, SMS, and other third-party tools.